Ranu121-eng/Global-Superstore-Data-Analysis/README.md

 ## Global-Superstore-Data-Analysis
 The Global Superstore wants to create an annual sales report for historical transactions to help the executive team optimize supply chain logistics and maximize revenue strategies for upcoming quarters.
-## Project ObjectiveThe
+## Project Objective
-Global Superstore wants to create an annual sales report for historical transactions to help the executive team optimize supply chain logistics and maximize revenue strategies for upcoming quarters.
+The Global Superstore wants to create an annual sales report for historical transactions to help the executive team optimize supply chain logistics and maximize revenue strategies for upcoming quarters.
 ## Dataset Used
 <a href="https://github.com/Ranu121-eng/Global-Superstore-Data-Analysis/blob/main/global_superstore_2016%20-%20Copy.xlsx">Global Superstore
 ## Questions (KPIs):